How DWR is Continuing Critical Operations Through Ongoing Public Health Emergency

 Closures at Public-Facing Facilities and Offices

-While DWR continues its critical work, public access to some offices and facilities has been temporarily restricted including its regional offices in Red Bluff, West Sacramento, Fresno, and Glendale.
+While DWR continues its critical work, public access to some offices and facilities has been temporarily restricted, including DWR’s regional offices in Red Bluff, West Sacramento, Fresno, and Glendale.

-When visiting SWP sites, please follow all social distancing requirements and bring water and hand sanitizer.
-Due to minimal staffing, bathrooms and water fountains may not be available.
+When visiting SWP sites, please follow all social distancing requirements and any local recommendations regarding face coverings.
+If visitors begin to congregate too closely to maintain physical distancing of 6 feet or more, visitors will be asked to leave.
+Due to minimal staffing, bathrooms and water fountains may not be available -- bringing water, soap and hand sanitizer is recommended.

 Looking for fun and free activities to do with your kids at home?
 Check out DWR’s website for free, fun, and educational activities that your kids can do at home.
 For more than 30 years, DWR has helped educators – from classroom teachers to scout leaders to homeschool parents – teach California’s young people about water.
 Now, we are helping those at home due to the Coronavirus national health emergency get access to these same educational materials.